 An example of a goal I’ve made before was to eliminate errors in build processes at work.
 I did this by looking at the custom build scripts used and tallying up how many builds had breaks that were related to the custom build scripts versus the total number of build breaks and I found that more than 95% of the build breaks were related to those custom scripts.
 I reimplemented them in other ways and removed parts of the build scripts that were no longer necessary, and ended up throwing the scripts out entirely after a while.
 This sped up our builds by about 25% and also made our builds more reliable since they didn’t have to process error logging as much.
 This is something that I’ll include on my resume if it’s something that I think a company would be interested in.

 I prefer to layout my resume with my name and contact information at the top, my skills/technologies used next, then experience, followed by recognition I received, my schooling, and lastly my certifications.
 I’ve tried a few different layouts, and this one works best for me currently, but that may change as I start hitting different audiences in my career.
-You can download my current resume here.
-I find that this layout works well at presenting relevant experience.
-There are other layouts you can find online to emphasize things such as education, skills, etc.

 Turning Experience into Entries on your Resume

 Concisely turning an experience into one or two entries on a resume is a very valuable skill.
 In my experience section, I try to make sure that each line states a result I achieved or helped a team achieve.
 I also add clues that this was above and beyond what was expected of the position, like the following line:

 Performed daily builds and deployments with an eye on process improvement.